5 Ways To Create a Successful Galley-Style Kitchen Layout

 I’m a huge fan of color and rarely think that it’s best to stick with white, BUT with galley kitchens I’m making an exception.
 When designing a galley style kitchen where the space is narrow, it’s best to use white or light colored cabinets.
 Accents of color can be introduced, but because the cabinetry usually takes up 80-95% of the wall surface, your space will feel largest when it’s lighter in color.

-When designing around a galley kitchen, layout allow a minimum of 3 feet between the cabinets, yet 4′ or more would be ideal to minimize congestion.
+When designing around a galley kitchen-layout, allow a minimum of three feet between the cabinets.
+Four feet or more would be ideal to minimize congestion.

 3. Add Visual Accents

 Since the main color of galley kitchens are best in white or light colors, adding accents of color, pattern, and/or texture, are great ways to add in touches of your personal taste and style.
-By using a bold floor, contrasting wall treatments, countertops, or an exciting light fixture, a small space still can be functional, yet interesting.
+By using a bold floor, wall tile and mosaics, countertops, or an exciting light fixture, a small space still can be functional, yet interesting.